ababier/open-kbp/README.md

 ```

 ## Getting started
-Sign up for the OpenKBP competition of [CodaLab](https://competitions.codalab.org/competitions/?q=openkbp).
-Once
+ Sign up for the OpenKBP competition of [CodaLab](https://competitions.codalab.org/competitions/?q=openkbp
- registered, the data will be available for download from the
- [competition website](https://competitions.codalab.org/competitions/22880#participate).
-Extract the data before
- getting started with your chosen platform (i.e., Colab or local machine).
+).

 ### Getting started in Colab
 This should be the simplest way to compete in OpenKBP because the software required for dose prediction is installed